az-dhb/Logistigo/README.md

 ### 👤 Authentication
 - Register with username, email, and password
 - Choose account type: **Manager**, **Driver**, or **Client**
-- Secure login to a role-specific dashboard
+- Secure login to a role specific dashboard

 ---